dominicm00/website/posts/visual-clarity-of-code.md

 Teasing this information out of the Lisp program takes a lot more effort.

-Except, well, _I lied_.
-At least a little bit.
+Except, well, you actually might not have understood the mathematical notation at all!
 Sure, you can technically grasp all that information quicker from the mathematical notation, but you could also be unfamiliar with something like integration and be left without even a function name to look up.

 ## Climbing the curve